In-Patient (Phase I)

 Those patients who could benefit from a Phase II outpatient Cardiac Rehab service are given information regarding the program.

-For patients interested in The Nebraska Medical Center Cardiac Rehab Program, a physician referral is obtained and the cardiac rehabilitation enrollment process in initiated.
+For patients interested in Nebraska Medicine Cardiac Rehab Program, a physician referral is obtained and the cardiac rehabilitation enrollment process in initiated.